PRISM: Executive branch life

 Shortly after publication of the reports by The Guardian and The Washington Post, the United States Director of National Intelligence, James Clapper, on June 7, 2013, released a statement confirming that for nearly six years the government of the United States had been using large internet services companies such as Facebook to collect information on foreigners outside the United States as a defense against national security threats.
 The statement read in part, "The Guardian and The Washington Post articles refer to collection of communications pursuant to Section 702 of the Foreign Intelligence Surveillance Act.
 They contain numerous inaccuracies."
 He went on to say, "Section 702 is a provision of FISA that is designed to facilitate the acquisition of foreign intelligence information concerning non-U.S. persons located outside the United States.
 It cannot be used to intentionally target any U.S. citizen, any other U.S. person, or anyone located within the United States."
 Clapper concluded his statement by stating, "The unauthorized disclosure of information about this important and entirely legal program is reprehensible and risks important protections for the security of Americans."
 On March 12, 2013, Clapper had told the United States Senate Select Committee on Intelligence that the NSA does "not wittingly" collect any type of data on millions or hundreds of millions of Americans.
 Clapper later admitted the statement he made on March 12, 2013, was a lie, or in his words "I responded in what I thought was the most truthful, or least untruthful manner by saying no."

 On June 7, 2013, U.S. President Barack Obama, referring to the PRISM program and the NSA's telephone calls logging program, said, "What you've got is two programs that were originally authorized by Congress, have been repeatedly authorized by Congress.
 Bipartisan majorities have approved them.
 Congress is continually briefed on how these are conducted.
 There are a whole range of safeguards involved.
 And federal judges are overseeing the entire program throughout."
 He also said, "You can't have 100 percent security and then also have 100 percent privacy and zero inconvenience.
 You know, we're going to have to make some choices as a society."
+Obama also said that government collection of data was needed in order to catch terrorists.
 In separate statements, senior Obama administration officials (not mentioned by name in source) said that Congress had been briefed 13 times on the programs since 2009.